 The answer to that basic question is a reverberating, “No!”
 No product sold legally in the United States as a CBD supplement will cause you to feel any of the intoxicating effects known to come from THC.
 In the United States, a product sold and advertised as CBD can only have 0.3% of tetrahydrocannabinol (THC).
 Since your CBD products are at least 99.7% CBD, you will only experience the non-intoxicating, non-psychoactive effects of cannabidiol.

 There isn’t sufficient THC for even the most sensitive individual to feel its effects.
 Instead of experiencing any high, that may come from THC products, most CBD clients report inverse sensations.
 Numerous individuals depict a feeling of calm or having an overall feeling of health and wellness.
 Remember you don’t need to get high to experience the health benefits of the cannabis plant.
-The terpenes, flavonoids and CBD make a healthy combination that helps users to feel better.
+The terpenes, flavonoids, and CBD make a healthy combination that helps users to feel better.

-Why does CBD not makes you high?
+Why does CBD not make you high?

 Our bodies were designed to utilize cannabinoids.
 We have receptors in numerous parts of our bodies that directly interact with CBD once you consume it and can have dramatic effects on the way you feel!
 So many of our customers have had life-changing experiences after using our CBD because of the various ways it can help.